renatomassaro/docp/README.md

 end
 ```

-Docp will ensure that the Elixir compiler doesn't raise a warning about `@docp` being unused.
+Docp will ensure that the Elixir compiler doesn't raise a warning about `@docp` or `@typedocp` being unused.

 ## When to use this library